 Hundreds of volunteers prepare for thousands of festival goers 4th of July weekend every year in Bay St. Louis for the Annual Our Lady of the Gulf Crab Festival.
 Admission is free.

 ANNUAL BILOXI SEAFOOD FESTIVAL

-Each September indulge your senses with an abundance of glorious food, drink and artistic patronage that only Mississippi’s Southern charm could sustain for 36 years.
+Each September indulge your senses with an abundance of glorious food, drink and artistic patronage that only Mississippi’s Southern charm could sustain for decades.

 You may know them as subs, hoagies, heroes, Dagwoods or if you’re on the Gulf Coast, these sandwiches are called Po-Boys.
-Whatever you call them, Bozo’s Seafood Market and Deli is the best place to get them in Pascagoula.
+Whatever you call them, Bozo’s Seafood Market and Deli is a great place to get them in Pascagoula.

 MARY MAHONEY'S OLD FRENCH HOUSE

 Scranton’s offers delicious and mouthwatering cuisine with a local twist!
-This historic restaurant has been serving downtown Pascagoula for 30 years.
+This historic restaurant has been serving downtown Pascagoula since 1982.